 - Why is the timeframe for Pacific Women Lead 5 years compared to Pacific Women’s 10 years?

 - Pacific Women Lead has an initial timeframe of 5 years with the potential for an extension to 8 years, so there is potential for both programs to be a similar length.

 - What are the indicative time frames for the transition to the new Program?

-- It is anticipated that Pacific Women Lead will be launched in February 2021, following which a transition process to the new program will take place over the course of 2021.
+- It is anticipated that Pacific Women Lead will be launched in early 2021, following which a transition process to the new program will take place over the course of 2021.